alvinashiatey/Code-and-Interfaces---ART-754/README.md

 ## Readings

 Weekly assigned readings and participation in group discussions are required.
 Please refer to the schedule for more details.
+All readings and references will be made available on the course [are.na channel](https://are.na/alvin-ashiatey/art-754-code-and-interfaces-references-reading-materials).

 ## Project